DeannaCarina/ELHTRadiology/README.md

 ### Performance Testing
 Below is the report generated from lighthouse via Chrome DevTools for the desktop website, I am really happy that the accessibility score is so high, especially as the website provides a healthcare-related service, however would have liked a higher score on performance (even though the score on this still isn't bad).<br>
 <img src="readmeassets/performance.png"><br>

+### Django Testing
+By following a Django testing tutorial on Youtube, which can be found <a href="https://www.youtube.com/watch?v=IKnp2ckuhzg&list=PLbpAWbHbi5rMF2j5n6imm0enrSD9eQUaM&index=4"><strong>HERE</strong></a> I have written some basic tests to check the urls.py and the views.py files.
+I wasn't very confident in doing this, and much prefer carrying out manual testing which can be seen above.

 ## Deployment
 A live demo of the website can be found <a href="https://elht-rbs.herokuapp.com/" target="_blank">**HERE**</a><br>